Last updated on August 18th, 2023 at 06:54 amJump to Recipe

 Pumpkin Brownie Cupcakes Recipe

 With the fall season comes pumpkin recipes.
-These pumpkin brownie cupcakes are super delicious and filled with flavors.
+These pumpkin cupcakes are super delicious and filled with flavors.
 Every time I bake them, the house smells amazing!

 These are not your regular fluffy, airy cupcakes, but rather rich and very flavorful.
-So I decided to use my all-time favorite brownie recipe, tweaked it to make it a little more “cake” like.
+So I decided to use my all-time favorite brownie recipe, and tweaked it to make it a little more “cake” like.
 Then, I topped the brownie cupcakes with a pile of delicious, sweet, smooth, and creamy buttercream frosting!
 Because it’s just perfect.

 The frosting has a few spoons of pumpkin puree to give it that fall flavor.
-In addition, I added a few drops of orange color gel to enhance the orange color that looks stunning in contrast with the dark brown brownies.
+In addition, I added a few drops of orange color gel to enhance the orange color which looks stunning in contrast with the dark brown brownies.

 A dash of pumpkin spice was added to these pumpkin brownie cupcakes to create the perfect fall treat.
 The colorful sprinkles add a pop of color, and we know that sprinkles make everything better.
 It is the perfect holiday dessert to enjoy with friends and family.

 - Vanilla beans

 - All-purpose flour: I use only 3/4 cup of flour in this recipe to make the cupcakes soft, fluffy, and light.

 - Pumpkin Puree and Pumpkin Spice